luisral6/AgendaFlask/README.md

 ## Advantages and disadvantages of the programming language.

 ### Advantages
--Simplicity.
+- Simplicity.
 One of the easiest programming languages to learn.
--Extensive support libraries.
+- Extensive support libraries.

 ### Disadvantages
--As an interpreted language it has a slower speed of execution.
+- As an interpreted language it has a slower speed of execution.
--The bugs only appear during run time.
+- The bugs only appear during run time.
--Underdeveloped database access layers.
+- Underdeveloped database access layers.
 When compared with Java, for example, with JDBC.

 ## Advantages and disadvantages of the web application framework/stack.